1993–94 Phoenix Suns season

-The 1993–94 NBA season was the 26th season for the Phoenix Suns in the National Basketball Association.
+The 1993–94 Phoenix Suns season was the 26th season for the Phoenix Suns in the National Basketball Association.
 During the off-season, the Suns signed free agents; A.C.
-Green, who won two championships with the Los Angeles Lakers in the 1980s, and also signed Joe Kleine.
-The Suns were led by Paul Westphal, in his second year as head coach of the Suns.
-All home games were played at America West Arena.
-The team got off to a 15–3 start after a 7-game winning streak in December, and held a 31–15 record at the All-Star break.
-At midseason, the team signed free agent Elliot Perry.
-The Suns won their final seven games of the season, finishing second in the Pacific Division with a 56–26 record.
+Green, who won two NBA championships with the Los Angeles Lakers in the 1980s, and also signed Joe Kleine.
+The Suns were led by Paul Westphal, in his second year as their head coach.

+The team got off to a 15–3 start to the regular season after a 7-game winning streak in December, and held a 31–15 record at the All-Star break.
+At mid-season, the team signed free agent and second-year guard Elliot Perry.
+The Suns won their final seven games of the season, finishing in second place in the Pacific Division with a 56–26 record, and earning the third seed in the Western Conference.

-Charles Barkley, an All-Star coming off an MVP season, led a Phoenix offense that had five players average at least 15 points per game or more, with Barkley averaging 21.6 points, 11.2 rebounds and 1.6 steals per game.
-He appeared in 65 games, missing 17 due to a quadriceps tendon injury.
-In addition, point guard Kevin Johnson was the other 20-point scorer, averaging right at the mark with 20.0 points, and led the team with 9.5 assists and 1.9 steals per game; he also finished fifth in assist per game in the league for the season.
-In addition, Cedric Ceballos showed improvement, averaging 19.1 points and 6.5 rebounds per game, but only appeared in 53 games due to a foot injury, while Dan Majerle provided with 16.5 points and 1.6 steals per game, and led the league with 192 three-point field goals, and Green contributed 14.7 points and 9.2 rebounds per game.
-Second-year center Oliver Miller averaged 9.2 points, 6.9 rebounds and led the Suns with 1.8 blocks per game, and Danny Ainge contributed 8.9 points per game off the bench.
+Reigning MVP Charles Barkley averaged 21.6 points, 11.2 rebounds and 1.6 steals per game in 65 games, missing 17 due to a quadriceps tendon injury, while Kevin Johnson averaged 20.0 points, 9.5 assists and 1.9 steals per game.
+In addition, Cedric Ceballos showed improvement, averaging 19.1 points and 6.5 rebounds per game, but only appeared in 53 games due to a foot injury sustained during the preseason, while three-point specialist Dan Majerle contributed 16.5 points and 1.6 steals per game, and led the league with 192 three-point field goals, and Green provided the team with 14.7 points and 9.2 rebounds per game.
+Meanwhile, second-year center Oliver Miller provided with 9.2 points, 6.9 rebounds and 1.8 blocks per game, Danny Ainge contributed 8.9 points per game off the bench, and Mark West averaged 4.7 points and 3.6 rebounds per game.